remult/remult/docs/docs/techniques-regarding-one-to-many-relations.md

 }
 ```

-We can also reuse the entity definitions by using `dbNamesOf` and `sqlCondition`
+We can also reuse the entity definitions by using `dbNamesOf` and `filterToRaw`
 ```ts
 @Entity("orders", { allowApiCrud: true })
 export class Order {